aigc-apps/EasyAnimate/README.md

 #### b.
 Using webui
 - Step 1: Download the corresponding weights and place them in the models folder.
-- Step 2: Run the app. py file to enter the graph page.
+- Step 2: Run the app.py file to enter the graph page.
 - Step 3: Select the generated model based on the page, fill in prompt, neg_prompt, guidance_scale, and seed, click on generate, wait for the generated result, and save the result in the samples folder.

 ### 2. Model Training